Mobile Data for Moving Herd Management (MODHEM+)

 ongoing

 The Mobile Data for Moving Herd Management (MODHEM+) project aims to strengthen the resilience of men and women agro-pastoralists in Burkina Faso, as well as improve their food security by supporting them to adapt to climate change and market conditions through the use of the GARBAL integrated digital service.
 Funded by the Netherlands Space Office (NSO) through the G4AW facility, the project underwent a pilot phase between 2016 and 2019.
-The scale up is currently supported by the Embassy of Netherlands in Ouagadougou and the Swiss Cooperation Office in Burkina Faso, with an additional objective to improving access to pastoral resources and infrastructure for pastoralists and agro-pastoralists.
+The scale up is supported by the Embassy of Netherlands in Ouagadougou (from 2020 to 2023) and the Swiss Agency for Development and Cooperation (SDC) in Burkina Faso (2021 - 2024), with an additional objective to improving access to pastoral resources and infrastructure for pastoralists and agro-pastoralists.

 In Burkina Faso, 86% of the working population work in agriculture and livestock and contribute around 30% to the Gross Domestic Product.
 However, due to insecurity in the region and the variability and scarcity of natural resources – often as a result of climate variability and climate change – the mobility of pastoralists is impacted; where patterns of seasonal migratory movements (transhumance) have become uncertain, costly, and risky.
 Agricultural activities are also affected by climate variability, fluctuating market prices, and limited technical support networks.